Germany's Schaeuble says sees 50:50 chance of Greek deal

 "I do not say what will be the outcome, it's 50-50," Schaeuble told a conference, referring to the negotiations.

-He criticised proposals from Greece's finance minister which he said were focussed purely on hiking taxes without spending cuts.
+He criticized proposals from Greece's finance minister which he said were focused purely on hiking taxes without spending cuts.

 Warning that much was at stake in the event of failure to clinch an agreement, Schaeuble said he was nonetheless prepared to take tough decisions.